Where Can Americans Travel Right Now? A Country-by-country Guide

-St. Lucia reopened to international tourists on June 4.
-Travelers are required to obtain a negative COVID-19 test within five days before their arrival and complete a pre-arrival registration form, according to the U.S. Embassy in Barbados, the Eastern Caribbean, and the OECS.
+Travelers to St. Lucia are required to obtain a negative COVID-19 test within five days before their arrival and complete a pre-arrival registration form, according to the U.S. Embassy in Barbados, the Eastern Caribbean, and the OECS.
 Travelers must then have a confirmed reservation at a COVID-19 certified accommodation for the duration of their stay.

 Saint Lucia has implemented a COVID-19 certificate for hotels, requiring them to meet more than a dozen criteria for sanitization protocols, social distancing, and more.

 Visitors to St. Vincent and the Grenadines have to complete a pre-arrival form, which can be accessed online, according to the U.S. Embassy in Barbados.
 Travelers from the U.S. also need to show a negative COVID-19 PCR test taken within 72 hours of arrival as well as get re-tested upon arrival.

 Travelers will then need to complete a 14-day mandatory quarantine in a Tourism Authority/Ministry of Health, Wellness, and the Environment-approved hotel.
 Visitors must have a fully paid reservation in advance.
 Visitors will then be re-tested again between days four and seven of their quarantine.

 U.S. travelers heading to Sint Maarten have to fill out an online immigration card prior to travel, according to the U.S. Consulate General in Curacao.
 Travelers must also present a negative COVID-19 PCR test taken within 120 hours of arrival.